 When an online course includes a real-time event with an instructor or facilitator and a group of learners or participants, it is synchronous learning.
 Unlike a physical classroom the audience members are not in the same location.
-This virtual classroom is a great way to present instruction or information to a geographically dispersed group.
-It allows the audience to view the same visuals and hear the same audio simultaneously and to virtually interact with the instructor.
+This virtual classroom is ideal for presenting instruction or information to a geographically dispersed group.
+It allows the audience to view the same visuals and hear the same audio simultaneously and to virtually interact with the instructor and other participants.
 In turn, it allows the instructor to “read” the audience and to hear their questions, opinions and perspectives.

 Organizations often use synchronous online learning to teach internal staff how to use a new piece of software, to present new organizational policies and to discuss strategies.
-Companies may use synchronous learning to provide customers with training for products they have purchased.
+They may use synchronous learning to provide customers with product training.

-Synchronous approaches are also useful for extending instruction, allowing participants to discuss a topic or to find help after taking a course.
-For best practices in virtual classroom training, check out The eLearning Coach Podcast Episode 6: Creating Virtual Classrooms and Webinars.
+Synchronous approaches are also useful for extending instruction, allowing participants to discuss a topic or to correct misconceptions after taking a self-paced course.
+For best practices in virtual classroom training, check out The eLearning Coach Podcast Episode: Creating Virtual Classrooms and Webinars.
+You can download the transcript or listen.

 See product links at the end of this article for platforms that support synchronous learning.

 When audience members partake in online learning at different times it is considered an asynchronous learning event.
-You may hear this referred to as web-based training (WBT), eLearning (spelled many different ways) or online courseware.
-Some advantages to asynchronous learning are that it allows for flexibility in the learner’s schedule, it can provide information and training at the moment a person needs it, it typically allows learners to go back and review as needed, and people can learn at their own pace.
+Some advantages to asynchronous learning are that it allows for flexibility in the learner’s schedule, it can provide information and training at the moment a person needs it, it typically allows learners to go back and review as needed, and participants can learn at their own pace.

-Asynchronous learning courses are usually developed by internal HR/training departments or eLearning development companies.
+Asynchronous learning courses are usually developed by internal HR/training departments or eLearning development vendors.
 These groups produce custom-designed online training to meet the specific needs of an organization.
-You can also purchase a wide range of eLearning courses on general topics that are commercially available.
+You can also purchase a wide range of commercial eLearning courses on general topics.

 Software that is specifically made for developing eLearning programs is often called authoring software.
-Some authoring products for developing eLearning courses include Captivate, Presenter and Lectora.
-And there are many others.
-These programs allow users to build a course from text, graphics, audio, and video and to add interactivity.
-They then convert the course into an Adobe Flash format (.swf) so it can be viewed on the Internet.
-These tools require a minimum to moderate level of technical knowledge.
-A more sophisticated approach that requires programming skills is to use Flash itself for creating eLearning courses.
-Flash offers greater flexibility but is more difficult to learn.
+These programs allow users to build interactive courses using text, graphics, audio, and video.
+They then convert the course into a format suitable for viewing on the internet, typically HTML 5.
+Authoring tools require a minimum to moderate level of technical knowledge.

 See product links at the end of this article for tools that create asynchronous learning.